opensearch-project/ml-commons/docs/tutorials/rerank/rerank_pipeline_with_CrossEncoder_model_deployed_on_Sagemaker.md

   }
 }
 ```
-The first document in the response is `Carson City is the capital city of the American state of Nevada`, which is incorrect.
+The first document in the response is `Carson City is the capital city of the American state of Nevada`, which is incorrect:
 ```json
 {
   "took": 2,